mhjarvis/Books-I-Am-Reading/Web Security for Developers.md

 Web servers serve two types of content in response to HTTP requests:

     Static resource - an HTML file, image file, or other type of file that the web server returns unaltered in HTTP responses.
-    Dynamic resource - code, a script, or a template that the web server excutes or interprets in response to an HTTP request.
+    Dynamic resource - code, a script, or a template that the web server executes or interprets in response to an HTTP request.

 ### <strong>Static Resources</strong>
 A static response will show in the url with the ```.html``` suffix, indicating that the file corresponds to an HTML file on the server.

     Cloud Delivery Network (CDN) - used to improve delivery speeds of static files by storing duplicate copies of resources in data centers around the world.
 Can be the cause of security issues as you allow a third party to serve content under your security certificate.

     Content Management Systems (CMS) - provide tools to build websites with little to no technical knowledge.
-Sites created this way can be more secure becauses a company is behind the code, but if individual users don't patch their sites, they leave themselves open for vulnerabilities.
+Sites created this way can be more secure because a company is behind the code, but if individual users don't patch their sites, they leave themselves open for vulnerabilities.

 ### <strong>Static Resources</strong>
 Static resources implement the use of a database.
 This makes it easier to add new products by adding new rows to a database and implementing content via JavaScript.
 The same goes for websites like Google, where users experience is different for each individual as it is dynamically loaded.

-### <strong>SQL Databses</strong>
+### <strong>SQL Databases</strong>
 Structured Query Language (SQL) databases are relational, meaning they store data in one or more tables that relate to each other.
 Tables relate to each other via ```keys```.
 Usually, each row in a table has a unique numeric ```primary key```, and tables can refer to each other's rows via ```foreign keys```.

-### <strong>NoSQL Databses</strong>
+### <strong>NoSQL Databases</strong>
-SQL databasees are often bottlenecks for performance.
+SQL databases are often bottlenecks for performance.
 Hence, the emergence of NoSQL, which sacrifices data integrity (some) for scalability.
-NoSQL databases are often schemaless, storing data in key-value form (or in JSON).
+NoSQL databases are often schema-less, storing data in key-value form (or in JSON).

 ## <strong>5.
-How Progammers Work</strong>
+How Programmers Work</strong>
 The 5 phases of SDLC: Design and Analysis, Writing Code, Pre-release Testing, the Release Process, and Post-release testing and observation.

+## <strong>6.
+Injection Attacks</strong>
+Injection attacks are those where an attacker injects external code into an application in an effort to take control of the application or read sensitive data.
+This is done by malicious HTTP requests.

+SQL Injection uses SQL strings that are not securely constructed.

+Command Injection attacks uses code that makes insecure calls to operating system functions.

+Remote Code Execution allow attackers to run exploits inside the web server process itself.